Mickey Lolich: Life after baseball

+At the end of his playing career, Lolich did work as a manufacturer's representative.
+One day on a trip to work, he stopped for breakfast at a doughnut shop and became friends with the proprietor, who offered him to be partners in the shop.
+For a time, he worked at the doughnut shop in the day and selling "A. C. Spark Plugs or Buick lighters" before a series of auto industry cuts saw him focus exclusively on the doughnut business.

 In 1979, Lolich invested in a doughnut shop in Rochester, Michigan, with the understanding that his partner would run the business.
 Following disagreements, Lolich bought out his partner and began running the business.
-After losing his lease, he moved the doughnut business to Lake Orion in 1983.
+In 1983, after losing his lease, he moved the doughnut business to Lake Orion.
+As late as 1984, Lolich had a glass den that held 216 1/2 baseballs that represented his 216 victories and half of a ball for a relief victory.
 In the late 1990s, Lolich sold the doughnut shop and retired.
 He remained active in charity work and served as a coach at the Detroit Tigers' baseball fantasy camp in Lakeland, Florida.
 Because of his humble "everyman" qualities, many long-time Tiger fans celebrate him as one of the most popular sports figures in a working man's city.
 As The Detroit News put it, "He didn't act like a big shot superstar, he was one of us."

 Lolich also had a small role in The Incredible Melting Man, a 1977 horror movie released during his first retirement.
-He plays a security guard who is killed by the Melting Man near the end of the movie.
+He plays a security guard who is killed by the Melting Man near the end of the film.

 In 2003, Lolich was one of 26 players chosen for the final ballot by the National Baseball Hall of Fame's Veterans Committee but garnered only 13 votes, far below the 75% required for election.
 Lolich had previously appeared on the BBWAA Hall of Fame ballot for all 15 years of the allotted time players were eligible to stay on the ballot, topping out at 25.5% of the vote in 1988 before falling off of the ballot in 1999.

 In 1982, Lolich was inducted into the Michigan Sports Hall of Fame.
 In October 2022, he was inducted in the Croatian-American Sports Hall of Fame.

+Lolich died at a care facility in Sterling Heights, Michigan, on February 4, 2026, at the age of 85.